ArchipelagoMW/Archipelago/docs/options api.md

 Option parsing in AP is done using different Option classes.
 For each option you would like to have in your game, you need to create:
 - A new option class, with a docstring detailing what the option does, to be exposed to the user.
-- A `display_name` to be displayed on the webhost.
 - A new entry in the `options_dataclass` definition for your World.
 By style and convention, the dataclass attributes should be `snake_case`.